ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.6.9.
 EC2 Network Interfaces, Instance IPs and DNS

 An EC2 instance starts with at least one ENI - elastic network interface.
 An instance may have ENIs in separate subnets, but everything must be within one AZ.

-When you launch an instance with Security Groups, they are on the network interface and not the instance.
+When you launch an instance with Security Groups, these are on the network interface and not the instance.

 #### 1.6.9.1.
 Elastic Network Interface (ENI)